Spikes-2212-Programming-Guild/SpikesLib2/docs/README.md

 <div style="font-family: Calibri">
-SpikesLib is a library that extends <a href="https://github.com/wpilibsuite/allwpilib">WPILib</a> written by the FRC team The Spikes#2212.
+SpikesLib is a library that extends <a href="https://github.com/wpilibsuite/allwpilib" target="_blank" rel="noopener noreferrer>WPILib</a> written by the FRC team The
+Spikes#2212.